There continues to be some, well, not just curiosity, some confusion as well about Ted Cruz and his decision to sign up for Obamacare.

 The Democrats that signed the letter, Claire McCaskill of Missouri, Heidi Heitkamp, Chris Koons, Joe Manchin, Joe Donnelly, and John Tester, and then the independent Senator Angus King, but he caucuses with the Democrats.

-By the way, the uh the bureaucracy that that offered subsidies that was demanded, required to offer subsidies To congressional staffers was the Office of Personnel Management.
+By the way, the bureaucracy that offered subsidies, that was demanded, required to offer subsidies to congressional staffers was the Office of Personnel Management.

 The content of one EIB network program could fill the Encyclopedia Britannica.

-The Senate and House staffers on the Democrat side, many of whom participated in writing a portion of Obamacare, 2200 pages.
+The Senate and House staffers on the Democrat side, many of whom participated in writing a portion of Obama, it's 2,200 pages, when they finally found out what it was going to cost them, because they're mandated.

 They work for the federal government.